How to Hide Zero Values in Google Sheets (2 Easy Methods)

 2. Click the Format option in the menuClick on the Format option in the menu in Google Sheets

-4. In the Custom number formats dialog box, enter the following format: 0;-0;;@Custom Number format to hide zero value cells in Google Sheets
+4. In the Custom number formats dialogue box, enter the following format: 0;-0;;@Custom Number format to hide zero value cells in Google Sheets

 5. Click on the Apply button.

-The custom format in Google Sheets is divided into four parts:
+The custom format syntax in Google Sheets is divided into four parts:

 Positive Numbers; Negative Numbers; Zeros; Text